-The Norway and Dwarf Alberta Spruce are great for Colorado’s colder regions, while the Gingko, White Dogwood and Jane Magnolia can add color to the milder regions.
+Norway and Dwarf Alberta Spruces are great for Colorado’s colder regions, while the Gingko, White Dogwood, and Jane Magnolia can add color to the milder regions.
 Don’t forget the Scarlet and Crimson Maples when you want a blaze of fall color in your garden.
-Colorado fruit growers will love our Gala Apples, Black Tartarian Cherries, Key Limes and Red Haven Peaches.
+Colorado fruit growers will love our Gala Apples, Black Tartarian Cherries, Key Limes, and Red Haven Peaches.

 Selecting and Planting Trees in Colorado